meonkeys/shb/src/book.md

 ## Skills

 This book assumes some prerequisite skills.
+These are not difficult and you can quickly learn how to do them online.
 You must be able to:

 * configure your router and LAN^[local area network]
 * install Linux on a computer (hereafter referred to as your _server_)